gsoft-inc/ov-igloo-ui/packages/Pager/README.md

 ## Usage

-Then to use the component in your code, import it.
+Then to use the component in your code, import it!
-It also requires the Provider package from Igloo to receive the correct locale.
-This should be wrapped around the entire application.

 ```jsx
 import Pager from '@igloo-ui/pager';